cph-cachet/carp-webservices-spring/docs/ws-exports.md

 ## 1. Anonymous Account Generation

-**Purpose**: The Anonymous Account Generation feature allows the researchers to create anonymous accounts that can be used in studies.
+**Purpose**: The Anonymous Account Generation feature allows the researchers/researcher assistants to create anonymous accounts that can be used in studies.

 - **Functionality**:
     - **Account Creation**: Generates accounts without personal identifiers, ensuring that users can participate anonymously.